gardener/gardener/hack/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SigningKeySecret is a reference to a secret that contains the current private key of the
+<p>SigningKeySecret is a reference to a secret that contains an optional private key of the
 service account token issuer.
 The issuer will sign issued ID tokens with this private key.
-(Requires the &lsquo;TokenRequest&rsquo; feature gate.)</p>
+Only useful if service account tokens are also issued by another external system.</p>
 </td>
 </tr>
 </tbody>